 Some chemicals are not genotoxic until they are converted to reactive electrophiles via metabolic activation.
 It is beyond the scope of this instruction manual to provide detailed information about metabolically competent cells and/or those that require an exogenous source of metabolic activation.
-For users that are interested in studying promutagens it is advisable to review the literature on rat liver S9 preparations including Bernacki et al. (Environ.
-Mol.
-Mutagen.
-57 (2016) 546-558 and/or visit Molecular Toxicology, Inc.'s website: www.moltox.com).
-When a rat liver S9 metabolic activation system is employed with the DNA Damage Kit, it is often necessary to limit the time cells are exposed to chemical plus activation system to approximately 3 to 4 hours, as is commonly done for many mammalian cell-based genotoxicity assays.
+For users that are interested in studying promutagens it is advisable to review the literature on rat liver S9 preparations (and visit Molecular Toxicology, Inc.'s website: www.moltox.com).
+When a rat liver S9 metabolic activation system is employed with this kit, it is often necessary to limit the time cells are exposed to chemical plus activation system to approximately 3 to 4 hours, as is commonly done for many mammalian cell-based genotoxicity assays.
 After this exposure period, cells may be sampled for processing and analysis.
 Our current best advice is to first wash out chemical and rat liver S9 from the cells via centrifugation before combining them with kit reagents.
 If remaining cells are re-incubated, kinetics and endpoints that require greater manifestation times can be studied.